3.3 Keyboard Shortcuts

 Most key presses simply insert a character into the editor, such as a, 3, or (.
 Other keys and key combinations act as keyboard shortcuts that move the blinking caret, delete a line, copy the selection, etc. Keyboard shortcuts are usually trigger by key combinations using the Control, Meta, or Command key.

 Many of the key-binding actions can also be performed with menu items.

 C-‹key› means press the Control key, hold it down and then press ‹key› and then release them both.
 For example: C-e (Control-E) moves the blinking caret to the end of the current line.

 M-‹key› is the same as C-‹key›, except with the Meta key.
 Depending on your keyboard, Meta may be called “Left,” “Right,” or have a diamond symbol, but it’s usually on the bottom row next to the space bar.
 M-‹key› can also be performed as a two-character sequence: first, strike and release the Escape key, then strike ‹key›.
-On Mac OS X, Meta is, by default, available only through the Escape key.
-But the preferences dialog (in the General sub-panel of the Editing panel) has check boxes that adjust the handling of the Alt key or the Command key to be meta.
+Under Windows and Mac OS X, Meta is only available through the Escape key.

 DEL is the Delete key.

 SPACE is the Space bar.

 On most keyboards, “<” and “>” are shifted characters.
 So, to get M->, you actually have to type Meta-Shift->.
 That is, press and hold down both the Meta and Shift keys, and then strike “>”.

 Under Windows, some of these keybindings are actually standard menu items.
 Those keybindings will behave according to the menus, unless the Enable keybindings in menus preference is unchecked.

 If you are most familiar with Emacs-style key bindings, you should uncheck the Enable keybindings in menus preference.
 Many of the keybindings below are inspired by Emacs.}